The Story of Thin Lizzy’s ‘Black Rose: A Rock Legend’

 Despite enduring more career-threatening challenges than most bands, multi-national hard rockers Thin Lizzy were nevertheless operating at the peak of their creative powers when they unleashed their ninth studio album, Black Rose: A Rock Legend, in April 1979.

-Way back in 1970, singer and bassist Phil Lynott, guitarist Eric Bell and drummer Brian Downey had joined the heavy rock revolution as a then-fashionable power trio.
+Back in 1970, singer and bassist Phil Lynott, guitarist Eric Bell and drummer Brian Downey had joined the heavy rock revolution as a then-fashionable power trio.
 Four years later, Lynott and Downey reinvented Lizzy as a dual-guitar-powered quartet (with Bell’s replacements, Scott Gorham and Brian Robertson), and slowly scratched and clawed their way into the big leagues — again, in spite of countless, often self-inflicted, setbacks and some stiff competition.

 By 1978, Thin Lizzy’s “arrival” was being celebrated far and wide in tandem with the release of the group’s seminal 1978 concert document, Live and Dangerous.
 But the ever-impetuous, troublemaking Robertson had finally pushed his fellow bandmates’ patience too far, and convinced them it was high time they find to a more reliable replacement — eventually turning to Irish guitar hero Gary Moore.